armannorouzi/Predicting-prediction-model-performance/Code.md

 # All code written in python with IDE pycharm.
-#### open raw format of this md file in order to see code more clearly...
+Open raw format of this md file in order to see code more clearly...

 #### import library
 import numpy as np